Fatality Review Programs

 Parental Interviews

-These stories allow us to examine current services and then understand what services families need and how successful they are at getting them.
+These stories allow the Case Review Team to examine current services and understand what services families need and how successful they are at getting them.

 The Interview:

-• It can be held in your home, or in another location
+• It can be held in a home, or in another location

-• Your children or a support person can be present during the interview
+• Children or a support person can be present during the interview

-• We work alongside hospitals and birthing centers
+• The team partners with hospitals and birthing centers

 FIMR Community Action Team (CAT)